sfu-compbio/compression-benchmark/aws.md

 - `benchmark.log_<date>`: detailed log about each run
 - `log/`: output of executed commands for each tool
 - `output/`: compressed and decompressed files produced by evaluated tools

+## Known issues and caveats

+By default, test script will run all tools in single-threaded mode.
+Additionaly, many tools require *quite a lot of memory*, if run with default settings.
+This might cause them to stop working on low-memory instances (e.g. default Vagrant configuration or AWS t2.micro instance).
+Known tools which might stop working are sam_comp, Fqzcomp, SCALCE, DeeZ, Mince etc.

+Many tools also use hard-coded paths to some executables.
+Some are also not able to compress or decompress any file lying outside the executable directory, or having "wrong" extension.
+In addition, some tools consist of multiple stages.
+We have tried to fix those shortcomings, and binaries provided here incorporate those fixes.
+In order to make such tools compatible with our benchmarking system, we have added multiple Bash scripts for problematic tools.
+For example, Orcom or LW-FQZip are invoked via `orcom.sh` and `lwfqzip.sh` recpectively.

+Few caveats we have observed so far:

+- CBC fails on decompression
+- LFQC might require recompilation of `zpaq` and `lpaq` binaries.
+In addition to that, `lpaq` cannot compress files larger than 2 GB.
+- SCALCE by default allocates 4 GB buckets.
+For low-memory systems (e.g. AWS t2.micro instance), we tuned the bucket allocation size to 1 GB with `-B 1G` parameter.
+Note that this will affect its compression performance; run SCALCE without this parameter in real-world benchmarking.
+- DeeZ uses SSE 4.1 for faster execution.
+The version provided here is compiled with SSE 4.1 support; it might not work on systems without SSE 4.1 support.
+Also, the version used for benchmarking is bit behind the current GitHub release, and is not intended to be used in production environments.
+- KIC and k-Path do not support single-threaded mode.
+You need to add at least `-t 2` to `benchmark.py` to be able to run those tools.